-This prospectus relates to up to 592,916 shares of our common stock that may be offered for sale by the selling stockholders if, and to the extent that, they tender their common units of Boston Properties Limited Partnership for cash, and we exercise our right to issue common stock to them instead of cash.
-Boston Properties Limited Partnership originally issued these units to the selling stockholders in connection with our May 28, 1998 acquisition of a parcel of land in Montgomery County, Maryland, known as Tower Oaks.
-Each selling shareholder is a direct or indirect former owner of the Tower Oaks property.
-In connection with this acquisition, we entered into a registration rights and lock-up agreement with the selling stockholders.
-Under the terms of that agreement, the selling stockholders could not tender their units for redemption until after May 29, 1999.
-We are registering the common stock covered by this prospectus in order to fulfill our contractual obligations under the registration rights and lock-up agreement.
-Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholders.
+This prospectus relates to up to 650,876 shares of our common stock that may be offered for sale by Boston Properties, Inc. if, and to the extent that, the holders of common units of Boston Properties Limited Partnership issuable upon conversion of Series Z preferred units of Boston Properties Limited Partnership present these common units for redemption, and we exercise our right to issue common stock to them instead of cash.
+Boston Properties Limited Partnership originally issued the Series Z preferred units in connection with our acquisition on December 11, 2000 of property located in San Jose, California known as Plaza at Almaden.
+Under the terms of the limited partnership agreement of Boston Properties Limited Partnership, Series Z preferred units may be converted into common units of limited partnership, which common units are not redeemable until after February 11, 2002.
+We are registering the common stock covered by this prospectus in order to fulfill our contractual obligation to do so, which we undertook at the time of original issuance of the Series Z preferred units.
+Registration of the common stock does not necessarily mean that all or any portion of the common units will be presented for redemption or that any common stock will be issued should any common units be presented for redemption.

-Pursuant to the Second Amended and Restated Agreement of Limited Partnership of Boston Properties Limited Partnership, as amended, unitholders may tender their common units of Boston Properties Limited Partnership for cash equal to the value of an equivalent number of shares of our common stock.
-In lieu of delivering cash, however, we may, at our option, choose to acquire any units so tendered by issuing common stock in exchange for the units.
+Pursuant to the limited partnership agreement of Boston Properties Limited Partnership unitholders may tender their common units of Boston Properties Limited Partnership for cash equal to the value of an equivalent number of shares of our common stock.
+In lieu of delivering cash, however, we may, at our option, choose to acquire any common units so tendered by issuing common stock in exchange for the units.
 The common stock will be exchanged for units on a one-for-one basis.
 This one-for-one exchange ratio may be adjusted to prevent dilution.

-We have agreed to bear the expenses of the registration of the common stock under federal and state securities laws, but we will not receive any proceeds from the sale of any common stock offered under this prospectus.
+We have agreed to bear the expenses of the registration of the common stock under federal and state securities laws, but we will not receive any cash proceeds from the sale of any common stock offered under this prospectus.